-Modeling and Designing Databases, Entity-Relationship Model, Basic Concepts, Constraints, Design of ER database schema, Reduction of ER to schema, Relational model, Super, candidate, primary ,foreign key, Schema Diagram, Relational Database design, Functional dependencies, Normal forms, Creating a MySQL Database, Table and modifying constraints, indexes, Basic SQL.
-Data–inserting, selecting, updating, deleting.
-MySQL Functions, Numeric, String, Date /Time, Advanced Queries, Sorting, Multiple tables, Inner Join, Left Join, Right Join, Natural Join, Nested queries, Generating summaries, COUNT(), MIN(), MAX(), SUM(), AVG(), Group By, Statistical techniques, Calculating Descriptive statistics, Per-Group Descriptive Statistics, Generating frequency distribution ,Calculating correlation coefficients, assigning ranks, Stored routines, stored procedure, stored function, Triggers, Events to schedule Database actions, Managing users and privileges, Importing and Exporting data, importing data with LOAD data and mysql import, importing csv files, exporting query results, tables, importing XML.
+Modeling and Designing Databases, Database Design Process, Entity-Relationship Model, Basic Concepts, Constraints, Design of ER database schema, Reduction of ER to schema, Relational model, Schema Diagram, Relational Database design, Functional dependencies, Normal forms, Creating a MySQL Database, Table, Modifying table, constraints, indexes, Basic SQL, Inserting Data, Selecting Data, Updating Data, Deleting Data, MySQL Functions, Numeric, String, Date /Time, Advanced Queries, Sorting, Join opeartions, Nested queries, Generating summaries, COUNT(), MIN(), MAX(), SUM(), AVG(), Group By, Statistical techniques, Calculating Descriptive statistics, Per-Group Descriptive Statistics, Generating frequency distribution ,Calculating correlation coefficients, assigning ranks, Stored routines, stored procedure, stored function, Triggers, Events to schedule Database actions, Managing users and privileges, Importing and Exporting data.

 - MCA 4302: Introduction to VR and AR Technologies

-Introduction: Input Devices, Output Devices, Displays, Computing Architectures for VR.
-The Rendering Pipeline, PC Graphics Architecture—Workstation-Based, Distributed VR Architectures.
-Modelling—Geometric, Physical, Behavior, Model Management.
-VR Programming and other Toolkits.
-Introduction to Unity 3D Engine, 2D Game concepts and basic scripting, 3D Game concepts and environment creation, Advanced game concepts.
-Introduction to Unity AR: Foundation and Vuforia, working with Vuforia in Unity, ARCore in unity, Mini project on AR.
-Introduction to VR, Unity for Google cardboard, Basic VR app development for Cardboard, Develop for a specific VR platform.
+Introduction: Input Devices: Trackers, Navigation and Gesture interfaces, Output Devices: Graphics, 3D Sound and Haptic Displays.
+Computing Architectures for VR: The Rendering pipeline, PC Graphics Architecture, Workstation-Based Architectures, Distributed VR Architectures, Modeling: Geometric Modeling, Kinematics Modeling, Physical Modeling, Behavior Modeling, Model Management.
+VR Programming: Toolkits and Scene Graphs, World Tool kit and other Toolkits.
+Lights and Optics, Visual Perception, Introduction to VR: Unity 3D Engine, 2D Game concepts and basic scripting, 3D Game concepts, and environment creation.
+Introduction to Unity AR: Foundation and Vuforia, working with Vuforia in Unity.

 Water demand per capita, drinking water standards (BIS and WHO), drinking water treatment—flow-chart.
 Aeration, sedimentation, filtration, disinfection, softening, removal of taste, odour, desalination, reverse osmosis, Nalagonda process.
 Water distribution networks, Sanitary and storm sewerage systems, Intake structures and pumping installations.